MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 ### Key benefits of using shared AAD accounts

 - __Simplified deployment__.
 Previously, setting up AAD accounts shared between multiple people required setting up each device manually.
-Shared AAD accounts allows you to configure your environment once and automatically deploy to any of your devices as part of [Autopilot](/hololens/hololens2-autopilot).
+Shared AAD accounts allow you to configure your environment once and automatically deploy to any of your devices as part of [Autopilot](/hololens/hololens2-autopilot).
 - __Great user experience__.
-Users of shared AAD accounts will not have to enter any credentials to start using the device.
-Simply tap and go!
+Users of shared AAD accounts do not have to enter any credentials to start using the device.
+Tap and go!
 - __Access to AAD resources__.
-Users of shared AAD accounts will get easy access to AAD resources so that you can start a Remote Assist call or open a Guide without additional authentication.
+Users of shared AAD accounts get easy access to AAD resources so that you can start a Remote Assist call or open a Guide without extra authentication.

 > [!IMPORTANT]